cameronlxu/Leetcode-Tracker/README.md

 The main focus is allowing the users to input the link of the completed problem and the bot will store that information in a database which can be viewed at a later time.
 With this, users will to see their current progress - whether a statistical overview or a full view list of all the problems he/she has completed separated by category & chronological order.
 Lastly to "game-ify" their experience, there is a ranking system that compares against the Total/Easy/Medium/Hard problem count completed amongst all users.

 On the technical side, the discord bot uses JavaScript on the front end to interact with the user and the code is hosted on [Oracle Cloud Infrastructure Compute Service](https://docs.oracle.com/en-us/iaas/Content/Compute/Concepts/computeoverview.htm) through a Virtual Machine.
 The process of the bot is kept alive using a daemon process manager: [pm2](https://pm2.keymetrics.io).
 The backend is entirely made up of [Amazon Web Services](https://aws.amazon.com), more specifically [API Gateway](https://aws.amazon.com/api-gateway/?nc2=type_a), [Lambda](https://aws.amazon.com/lambda/?nc2=type_a), & [DynamoDB](https://aws.amazon.com/dynamodb/?nc2=type_a).
 The bot makes API calls to either create, update, or retrieve data stored in the NoSQL database.
+Other libraries used are [Puppeteer](https://pptr.dev) and [Cron](https://www.npmjs.com/package/cron).

 ### Current Requirements
 - [x] `/create` to only create an account (once)